HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 Ancient Emorian is spoken in Emor during this period.
 Immigration continues from the northern mainland into the Great Peninsula, with more people settling to the immediate north of Emor.

 Year 1: The Giving of the Law.
 Appearance in Emor of the law-structure and the original division of powers.
 The Chara Ysaye is appointed High Judge by the Council of the Charas.
 The southern peninsula is split into Koretia and Daxis.

-100 (approximately): The Great Council of Emor and the Chara
+100 (approximately): The Great Council of Emor (the new name

 Archaic Emorian is spoken in Emor during this period.
 Immigration continues from the northern mainland into the Great Peninsula, with more people settling to the immediate north of the area that would become known as the Central Provinces.

 300 (approximately): Reign of the Chara William, who makes a peace settlement with the Great Council through the second division of powers.
 The first law books are written.
 The Chara's palace is built (later extensively renovated).